raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_6.md

 [[[rpi-picamera-take-photo]]]

 The snippet below shows how to take a picture with the Pi cameras on the Astro Pis, saving it to the correct directory.
-The PiCamera library is very powerful and has great documentation.
+The PiCamera library is very powerful and has [great documentation](https://picamera.readthedocs.io/en/latest/){:target="_blank"}.

 ```python